 - Adapt measurements to an interactive environment and measure the same elements consistently over time.
 This could be “likes,” comments or number of visits to a site.
 (Here’s the somewhat complicated formula used by Shell.)

 - Make communications to managers count by counting it, so you understand how to improve.
 An example from Volvo revealed that tools, coaching and feedback helped managers improve, but communications training had no effect.

 - Structure and spark manager dialogue.
 Shell communicators changed what they did to support managers, rewriting headlines and material to provoke discussions between managers and their teams.

 - Treat collaboration as a system to be managed.
 Five elements that must be in place to support collaboration are a common understanding of purpose; structure, like social platforms; mechanisms like training; incentives; and of course people.

 - Build and empower global networks of community managers.

 - Put a consumer lens on employee communications.
 This includes a newsroom approach to content and a marketing approach to achieving mind share.

 - Simplify platforms and processes for agility.
 Adidas started with a complicated system that looked like Facebook, but had success when it turned to small, specialized apps that had user-centric navigation.

-You can read details of examples from Kelly’s presentation in Melcrum’s report, “Successful Digital, Social and Mobile Communication Revealed: 5 Expert Practices to Gain and Sustain Your Edge,” and article “How to Measure message impact like Shell.”
-Registration (free) required.
+Details of examples from Kelly’s presentation were in Melcrum’s report, “Successful Digital, Social and Mobile Communication Revealed: 5 Expert Practices to Gain and Sustain Your Edge,” and article “How to Measure message impact like Shell.”
+(Sorry, both no longer available.

 Image by Simon Howden, through FreeDigitalPhotos.net.